mattermost/docs/source/scale/performance-monitoring.rst

 To help you get started, you can download three sample dashboards shared in Grafana:
 - `Mattermost Performance Monitoring v2 <https://grafana.com/grafana/dashboards/15582>`__, which contains detailed charts for performance monitoring including application, cluster, job server, and system metrics.
-- `Mattermost Collapsed Reply Threads Metrics <https://grafana.com/grafana/dashboards/15581>`__, wwhich contains detailed metrics on the queries involved in our **beta** collapsed reply threads feature.
+- `Mattermost Collapsed Reply Threads Metrics <https://grafana.com/grafana/dashboards/15581>`__, which contains detailed metrics on the queries involved in our Collapsed Reply Threads Beta feature.
 - `Mattermost Performance KPI Metrics <https://grafana.com/grafana/dashboards/2539>`__, which contains key metrics for monitoring performance and system health.
 - `Mattermost Performance Monitoring (Bonus Metrics) <https://grafana.com/grafana/dashboards/2545>`__, which contains additional metrics such as emails sent or files uploaded, which may be important to monitor in some deployments.